MoneyCrush

 (What about the tax advantages?
 What about investing the extra payment money instead?
 What about taking out all the equity and using that as leverage to buy rental properties?
 What about having a home equity line to draw on if things get really bad?)

-And maybe it IS a bad idea — for you.
+And maybe paying off your mortgage IS a bad idea — for you.
 But it’s not a bad idea for us, barring complete disaster.

-Resistance inadvertently pointed the way to what we want and need to do.
+Resistance inadvertently pointed the way to what we wanted and needed to do.